 The sounding of an alarm for the purpose of a drill is an authority possessed solely by the principal or authorized designee.
 The principal will designate an alternate to act in the principal’s absence.
 In the event of a real emergency, the person witnessing the situation may sound the alarm; the school office must be immediately notified of the emergency.

-Each school in the District will document the date, time, and type of drill, and maintain the documentation in the school office.
-Note: modify location for maintaining documentation as accurate for your district.
+Each school in the District will document the date, time, and type of drill, and maintain the documentation in the school office..
 In addition to required monthly drills, schools are encouraged to conduct one tabletop exercise, one functional exercise, and two full-scale exercises within a four-year period.

 Each school in the District is distinct.
 It is incumbent upon the principal of each school to develop, adapt, and modify safety planning requirements, processes, and drills to the particular needs of the school.
 The school principal will ensure that all staff and students are trained and prepared for a wide range of potential emergency situations.
 Principals are encouraged to use a variety of options and opportunities to facilitate the training process.
 Each school will develop plans to teach students crisis response strategies and ensure that adults, including First Responders, are trained to follow established protocols.